National Tourist Route Valdresflye is a scenic drive in Norway

-National Tourist Route Valdresflye is a 49-kilometre long stretch of road running between Garli and Besstrondsæter, through the eastern part of the Jotunheimen mountains and on to Valdres, in Eastern Norway.
+National Tourist Route Valdresflye is a very scenic mountain road in Eastern Norway.
 It's one of the famous scenic drives in Norway.

+Set high in the eastern part of the Jotunheimen mountains, the road tops out by the Valdresflye, a mountain plateau at 1.393m (4,570ft) above the sea level.
 The road opens from early May and normally well into the month of November, but it can be closed anytime when the access is not cleared of snow.
-The stretch of road across Valdresflye (the Valdresflye mountain plateau) has been selected to be one of the 18 National Tourist routes in Norway.
+The weather may change rapidly at the mountain plateau.
+It's one of the highest roads of the country.